WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/tlaplusast/README.md

 ## Class hierarchy:

-- TLAPlusASTNode is the root of all classes.
+- ASTNode is the root of all classes.

 - TLAPlusAtom is the class for things that have a name and nothing else, when turned into a string.
 This includes constants, variables, literals (strings and ints)